-The frontispiece engraving from Basilius Valentinus book “Azoth” is also an extensive allegory for Solve et Coagula, which designates cooking at large.
+The frontispiece engraving from Basilius Valentinus’ book “Azoth” is also an extensive allegory for Solve et Coagula, which designates cooking at large.

-It can defines human activity in the Labors of Hercules, as well as the Main Work operated by Azoth, as we have seen in Basilius Valentinus, Salt, Azoth or Philosophers Gold, itself in second and third cooking.
-There is a “Solve et Coagula” in last cooking too.
+It can define human activity in the Labors of Hercules and the Main Work operated by Azoth, as we have seen in Basilius Valentinus, Salt, Azoth or Philosophers Gold, itself in the second and third cooking.
+There is a “Solve et Coagula” in the last cooking too.

 Alchemy engine is admittedly Solve et Coagula.
 Some authors called “Solve et Coagula” only Main Work (2).
-In my opinion this is a confusing statement (see here for an Opus Magnum scheme.)
+In my opinion, this is a confusing statement (see here for an Opus Magnum scheme.)
 Rule of three concerns also Solve et Coagula concept.

-In the written part of Basilius Valentinus book we never encounter the words “Solve et Coagula”, and Moon and Sun are neglected too.
-Inside the book, we can find fourteen engravings of great alchemical relevance, largely spread and known over the ages, and this in spite of their very difficult symbolic substance.
+In the written part of Basilius Valentinus’ book, we never encounter the words “Solve et Coagula”, and Moon and Sun are neglected too.
+Inside the book, we can find fourteen engravings of great alchemical relevance, largely spread and known over the ages, despite their tough symbolic substance.

-Indeed Labors of Hercules, preparatory works, are performed by alchemists in order to get changements of state to magnetize chemical salts extracted from raw matter or Materia Tertia.
-Rosarium Philosophorum: “Remove the body where there is a body and provide a body to what is free of body“.
-The ultimate solve et coagula.
+Indeed Labors of Hercules, preparatory works, are performed by alchemists to get changes of state to magnetize chemical salts extracted from raw matter or Materia Tertia.
+Rosarium Philosophorum: “Remove the body where there is a body and provide a body to what is free of the body“.
+The ultimate Solve et Coagula.